redhat-cip/dci-openshift-agent/README.md

 * The upgrade process is only supported when the installation was performed with the dci-openshift-agent.

-* For disconnected environments, it's required to enable the same operators (`enable_<operator>`) installed  by dci-openshift-agent to upgrade them.
+* For disconnected environments, it's required to mirror the same operators originally installed in the cluster in order to allow the upgrade to the version used for the upgrade.

 * Please see the [ansible-variables](#ansible-variables) section for more settings related to the upgrade process.